Lau Chi Sing

-Lau Chi Sing (刘志成loo-_-jeh-chong; 1 January 1966 – 17 November 1989) was a 23 year old male Hong Kong resident executed in Singapore for drug trafficking.
+Lau Chi Sing (1 January 1966 – 17 November 1989) was a 23 year old male Hong Kong resident executed in Singapore for drug trafficking.
 He was the first Hongkonger to be executed in Singapore since its independence and also the first drug mule to be sentenced to death for trafficking narcotics via Changi Airport.

 After purportedly being recruited to work as a courier for a Hong Kong based drug trafficking organization, Lau was arrested while in possession of almost a quarter of a kilogram of high-quality heroin after checking in for a flight at Singapore's Changi Airport.

 Despite vehemently protesting his innocence and stating that he was tricked into smuggling narcotics, Lau was found guilty at trial and sentenced to death, with the Singaporean authorities being ultimately undeterred by pleas for clemency.

 Biography

 Born in British Hong Kong in 1966, Lau Chi Sing was working as a motor mechanic at the time of his arrest.